Hi-Fi Review: Luxman 590 AXII Integrated Amplifier Review.

 I had a long break from buying HiFi…well, sort of…

-After a long break from visiting the shop I went in one day to pick up cables (or something).
+After a long break from visiting the shop (I always spend too much money when I visit) I went in one day to pick up cables (or something).
 I do not remember exactly what it was but as I looked around I noticed they had a shiny new Luxman 590 AXII sitting on the shelf.
 Turns out they picked up the brand a while ago, shortly after my last visit.
 This 590AXII is an integrated amp I have had interest in for years, in its prior version, but this was the latest and greatest 590 AXII model.
-Now this is not something I would or cold ever just order blind as this is a $8900 integrated Amplifier, or $900 more than a Leica M10-P Camera!
-Just as with the camera world, HiFi is expensive and when you start to crawl around the high end you can go crazy, and yes, much higher than even this for just one piece of your system.
+Now this is not something I would or could ever just order blind as this is a $8900 integrated Amplifier, or $900 more than a Leica M10-P Camera!
+Just as with the camera world, HiFi is expensive and when you start to crawl around the high end areas you can go crazy, and yes, much higher than even this for just one piece of your system.
 (Think $20K pre amps, $30k amps, and yes, even $40k in cables can be found if you know where to look).